followmyutopia/devextreme-documentation/concepts/30 Data Layer/5 Data Layer/05 Asynchrony.md

 All Data transferring operations in the data layer are asynchronous, whether it be an access to a remote service or to local data.
 It is made to support the universal Store interface, regardless of the source of data you access.
-These operations return the [jQuery.Deferred](http://api.jquery.com/jQuery.Deferred) promise.
-Use methods of the returned promise to specify callbacks - **done()** for successful operation completion and **fail()** for operation failure.
+These operations return a Promise ([jQuery](http://api.jquery.com/Types/#Promise) or [native](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) depending on the [useJQuery](/Documentation/ApiReference/Common/Object_Structures/globalConfig/#useJQuery) flag's value).
+Use this Promise to specify callbacks for successful operation completion and for operation failure.

     <!--JavaScript-->
     dataSource.load()